Ministry for Foreign and European Affairs (Malta): Diplomacy

 The ministry oversees Malta's affairs with foreign entities, including bilateral relations with individual nations and its representation in international organizations, including the European Union, the United Nations and the Council of Europe.
 The ministry also holds responsibility for matters related to foreign trade, expatriates, citizenship and travel visas.

 The Holy See's apostolic nuncio is always listed first in Malta's Order of Precedence of foreign ambassadors and other heads of mission, regardless of the incumbent nuncio's time in office.
 The nuncio is then followed by a traditional precedence based on the foreign representatives' length of appointment.

 Several foreign missions to Malta, including those to large nations like Brazil and Japan, are accredited to it through embassies in Rome, Italy.
 There are no Maltese diplomatic missions physically located in South America.

 Libya

-In 2011 and 2012, the ministry was involved in international efforts to address the First Libyan Civil War, in part because of Malta's geographic proximity to Libya and the history of refugees and illegal immigrants leaving Libya for Malta.
+In 2011 and 2012, the ministry was involved in international efforts to address the Libyan civil war, in part because of Malta's geographic proximity to Libya and the history of refugees and illegal immigrants leaving Libya for Malta.

 Refugee camps and the handling of matters of immigration and visitor status are the responsibility of the ministry.
 Foreign Minister Borg has called for Libya's National Transitional Council to accede to the Geneva Convention, something the African nation had not previously done under Muammar Gaddafi's regime.